-AMENDME NT NO. PROTOCOL VERSION# DATE ISSUED AUTHOR/S OF CHANGES DETAILS OF CHANGES MADE SUBMITTED TO IRB, MALI (DATE) APPROVED AT IRB , MALI (DATE/NO) SUBMITTED TO IRB , TAU (DATE) APPROVED AT IRB, TAU (DATE/NO) of code breaking before primary analysis Extended the duration of cluster enrolment from 52 to 78 weeks Removed the inclusion of a tertiary AMR sample Changed the timing for AMR analyses to include samples at baseline, and at 12, 24, ad 36 months after baseline Clarified the AMR analyses to include resistance to WHO "Access" group antibiotics among azithromycin-resistant bacterial isolates Edited laboratory tests to be done in the mechanistic study: replaced fecal calprotectin measurement with three other fecal biomarkers: neopterin, myeloperoxidase, and alpha 1 antitrypsin Provided more detail on the age of infants eligible for the intervention (aged expressed in days, not only months) Provided further details on possible outcome scenarios for the planned interim analysis Change establishment of a second field site for AMR testing in Koulikoro as optional.
+AMENDME NT NO. PROTOCOL VERSION # DATE ISSUED AUTHOR/S OF CHANGES DETAILS OF CHANGES MADE SUBMITTED TO IRB, MALI (DATE) APPROVED AT IRB , MALI (DATE/NO) SUBMITTED TO IRB , TAU (DATE) APPROVED AT IRB, TAU (DATE/NO) Extended the duration of cluster enrolment from 52 to 78 weeks Removed the inclusion of a tertiary AMR sample Changed the timing for AMR analyses to include samples at baseline, and at 12, 24, ad 36 months after baseline Clarified the AMR analyses to include resistance to WHO "Access" group antibiotics among azithromycin-resistant bacterial isolates Edited laboratory tests to be done in the mechanistic study: replaced fecal calprotectin measurement with three other fecal biomarkers: neopterin, myeloperoxidase, and alpha 1 antitrypsin Provided more detail on the age of infants eligible for the intervention (aged expressed in days, not only months) Provided further details on possible outcome scenarios for the planned interim analysis Change establishment of a second field site for AMR testing in Koulikoro as optional.
 Edited participant information document with the updated information on sample size and age of eligible infants Provided detailed instructions regarding study drug administration and referral of children participating in mechanistic substudy for whom blood samples are collected and Hb and CRP levels are measured on site.
 Added a document that will be used to advice CSCOM personnel on participant management (Appendix 5).
+3 4.0 27.06.2022 Luoma, Adubra, Ashorn Added a tertiary sample for collection of AMR and mechanistic study samples in a subset of villages closer to Bamako, i.e., in the study regions of Koulikoro and Kita.
+Replaced Norgen Stool Nucleic Acid kit by DESS media (DMSO/EDTA/saturated sodium chloride) for the preservation of second rectal swab collected at AMR study visits.
+Specified that AMR and mechanistic study samples may be directly transported to CVD-Mali Bamako laboratory for processing.